NU 252 Perspectives of Professional Nursing 3 credits

 (2 theory, 2 clinical)

-This course allows students to apply the nursing process with clients and families experiencing interruptions to health, which require increasingly complex nursing interventions.
+This course focuses on the application of person-centered care with adult clients and families experiencing interruptions to health, which require increasingly complex nursing interventions.
+The course examines selected pathophysiologic disorders with a focus on the appropriate nursing interventions and therapeutic modalities needed to achieve optimal levels of wellness through evidenced-based practice and clinical judgement.
 Opportunities to refine nursing interventions and manage clients with complex, multi-system needs are provided.
-Collaboration with other health team members is emphasized.
+Therapeutic communication, compassionate care and collaboration with the health care team are emphasized.

 Prerequisites: Successful completion of all courses in prior semesters.